 Response: Lack of segregation of duties has been a recurring deficiency.
 Since the cost to hire additional personnel is cost prohibited, this will continue to be a deficiency in future audits.
-Sufficient internal controls are present.
+Procedures are in place to segregate duties with the staff available.